 Firmware

-I used the Arduino IDE with the RCSwitch, SPI, and RadioHead libraries.
-They can be found in the Library Manager.
+I used the Arduino IDE with the RCSwitch, SPI, and RadioHead libraries, all available through the Library Manager.

 Flashing the forwarder

-After wiring the forwarder, flash it with the code found at https://github.com/Daniel-McDonough/433mhz-to-lora-forwarder
+After wiring the forwarder, flash it using the code from: https://github.com/Daniel-McDonough/433mhz-to-lora-forwarder

 Flashing the Receiver

-Get the receiver code from the same Github link above and add the 1527 codes to the receiver code as shown below.
-Replace the current list with your codes.
+Use the receiver code from the same repository and add your captured 1527 codes to the lists shown below, replacing the existing values.

-Flash the same as the forwarder board and then test it by activating one of the sensors.
+Flash the receiver board the same way as the forwarder, then test by activating one of the sensors.

 Troubleshooting